wopjs/disposable/README.md

 ### Non-invasive

-- Disposable adopts both disposer function `() => any` and `.disposer()` contracts which are widely accepted.
+- Disposable adopts both disposer function `() => void` and disposable `.dispose()` contracts which are widely accepted.
 Implementing these patterns does not require any extra effort.

   ```js
   // disposer function pattern